-Have you ever been in a meeting with 15 people and 3 or 4 of them do all of the talking and decision making while everyone else is on their laptops or cell phones completely disengaged?
-I know you have, and I would argue that might be a sign that people were invited for the sake of being invited.
+Have you ever been in a meeting with 15 people and 3 or 4 of them do all of the talking and decision-making?
+Meanwhile, everyone else is on their laptops or cell phones completely disengaged.
+I know you have, that might be a sign that people were invited for the sake of being invited.

-When you know who to invite, use your calendaring tool to choose a time that is best for everyone, attach the meeting agenda, include the questions you want to answer during the meeting in the body of the email just in case they don’t open the agenda until moments before the meeting, and include any other additional resources or pre-read material that is important to the project.
+When you know who to invite, use your calendaring tool to choose a time that is best for everyone.
+Attach the meeting agenda and include the questions you want to answer during the meeting in the body of the email.
+Don’t forget to include any other resources or pre-read material that is important to the project.